Golden Onion

 The Golden Onion (Gouden Ui) was a Dutch film award that was awarded to the worst Dutch movies, actors and directors.
 It was intended to counterpoint the Golden Calf-awards, just like the Razzie counterpoints the Academy Awards.

-The Award was first awarded in 2005, and was created by a group of Dutch fourth year students from the Netherlands Film and Television Academy.
-They, along with movie journalists, formed the jury.
+It was an initiative of a group of fourth-year students from the Netherlands Film and Television Academy, who formed the jury together with film journalists.
+The nominations for the first awards ceremony were announced on October 3, 2005, after which the awards were presented on October 6, 2005, in the old Scala cinema in Utrecht.
+As with the Razzies, it was not expected that the “winners” would come to collect their awards.
+The last edition was organized in 2007.